mstniy/computed.dart/packages/computed/README.md

     s.use; // Make sure it has a value late int res;
     s.react((val) => res = val - s.prevOr(0));
-    return res;
+    return Boxed(res);
-}, memoized: false);
+});
 ```

 Note the use of `.react` in this example.
 `.react` marks the current computation to be recomputed for all values produced by a data source, even if it consecutively produces a pair of values comparing `==`. `.react` will run the given function if the data source has produced a new value/error.
 As a rule of thumb, you should use `.react` over `.use` for data sources representing a sequence of events rather than a state.
 `.prevOr` is a handy shortcut which returns the given fallback value instead of throwing `NoValueException` if the data source had no value the last time the current computation notified its listeners or other computations which depend on it.
-[`memoized: false`](#memoized) prevents the result of the computation from being memoized, as we want the downstream computations and listeners to be notificed even if the difference did not change.
+We warp the result of the computation in a hypothetical `Boxed` object to prevent the result of the computation from being memoized, as we want the downstream computations and listeners to be notificed even if the difference did not change.

 You can also create temporal accumulators: